Home Stays How to Book a Luxury Villa

 Cleaning fee

 Almost universally charged separately and not included in the weekly rental rate.
 For a large luxury villa, end-of-stay cleaning typically runs €200–€600.
 Some properties also charge for mid-stay cleaning if the rental is longer than a week.
-This fee is non-negotiable and should be factored into the total budget from the outset — it is not a courtesy charge, it is a standard cost of villa rental.
+This fee is non-negotiable and should be factored into the total budget from the outset.

 Cost 3